mariam138/syncora_react/README.md

 - **react-router-dom** - This is used to create routes/URLs for the front end of the application.
 - **CDBReact** - This framework was installed to be able to use it's responsive sidebar component, made mobile-first and compatible with React and Boostrap.
 - **Axios** - The Axios framework is used to easily send and get requests from the REST API backend created for Syncora
+- **Mock Service Worker** - This was used to help mock an API when performing automated tests throughout the creation of Syncora.
+Setting up of MSW for testing was done following the [documentation](https://mswjs.io/docs/getting-started).
+MSW was only downloaded as a development dependency.

 ## Testing